 “I want to go back to Hogwarts,” she cried, searching for her trunk.

-“No, Dromeda.
+“No, Andromeda.
 I’ve made up my mind.
 I’m leaving.
 And don’t try to contact me again.”

 And without a second thought, without a good-bye to anyone, Narcissa left.
 She sent the school an owl, requesting to return as soon as possible.
 She had received a response within the hour, being notified that she could travel back by floo powder.

 Before she knew it, she was gone, unpacking her things in her dormitory.
 She couldn’t help the sobs that were escaping her.
-She was foolish for thinking everything had gone back to how it had used to be.
+She was foolish for thinking everything had gone back to how it used to be.
 After all, her family was falling apart and there was nothing she could do about it.
-She had accepted that her father was now a Death Eater, but bringing The Dark Lord himself into their home?
+She had accepted that her father was now a Death Eater, but bringing the Dark Lord himself into their home?
 That was the last of it.
 So many things could go wrong.
 Her family could get hurt, her mother…she started to cry again as she thought of her mother.
 And Bella…poor Bella…

 As more tears rolled down her face, she stood up to go to the library, deciding to drown out her sorrows in a bit of studying.
 She left the Common Room, hoping she wouldn’t run into anyone with her drained, red eyes.
-That would be embarrassing.

 However, knowing her luck, you could only imagine what happened.
-In an alternate reality, perhaps she could have made it to the library without any interruptions, but unfortunately for her, she wasn’t living in one.
+In an alternate reality, perhaps she would have made it to the library without any interruptions, but unfortunately for her, she wasn’t living in one.

 Instead, she came face to face with her favorite person in the entire world: Lucius Malfoy.